2020 TOURS: TO ORKNEY AND BEYOND

 From above left: Orkney’s best-loved bird, the puffin, always feature in our itineraries; a typical group enjoying the Old Man of Hoy; Skara Brae and other 5,000 year-old Neolithic sites are a must; and finally gannets at Noup Head gannetry on Westray.

-2020 programmed tours are now almost full.
+2020 programmed tours are now full.
 Private short-break tours for small groups may be available on request, please enquire here.

 A pair of white-tailed (sea) eagles has attempted to nest on the island of Hoy since 2015.
 Hoy always features in our itineraries and there is always a good chance of seeing the birds.
 I’m delighted to report that 2 chicks fledged successfully in 2018 for the first time in 145 years!
 The pair then started the 2019 season with another 2 chicks but sadly the smaller one died in the poor weather of early June, though the remaining chick fledged successfully.
 She was subsequently named Grizelda (Old Norse for ‘shield maiden’!) by the local primary schoolchildren.
 For information on Orkney’s sea eagles please click here.